ITAR Violations & Your Business

 ITAR is implemented by the State Department’s Directorate of Defense Trade Controls (DDTC).
 It places a heavy burden on companies that export commodities to foreign countries or foreign persons.

-Compliance can be very complicated depending on some variables, and due to the dynamic nature of ITAR regulations, your company could be subjected to severe civil and criminal repercussions for ITAR violations.
+Compliance can be very complicated, depending on some variables.
+Due to the dynamic nature of ITAR regulations, your company could be subjected to severe civil and criminal repercussions for ITAR violations.

 What Are The Most Common Compliance Violations?

-If your company is knowingly in violation of various ITAR provisions, then you are at a high risk to receive criminal and/or civil penalties.
-Both of these willful violations often receive the harshest penalties that can amount to millions of dollars and may result in imprisonment.
+If your company is knowingly in violation of various ITAR provisions, you are at a high risk of receiving criminal and civil penalties.
+Both of these willful violations often receive the harshest penalties that can amount to millions of dollars and result in imprisonment.

-If any of your employees become aware of an ITAR compliance issue, then your company needs to have a system in place to communicate that infraction to appropriate officials.
+If any of your employees become aware of an ITAR compliance issue, your company needs to have a system to communicate that infraction to appropriate officials.

-However, it is important to note that ITAR provides an voluntary disclosure process that can substantially reduce your fines or penalties … or even mitigate them down to nothing … when you are forthcoming and cooperative, and when you undertake a serious effort to improve.
+However, it is essential to note that ITAR provides a voluntary disclosure process that can substantially reduce your fines or penalties … or even mitigate them down to nothing … when you are forthcoming and cooperative, and when you undertake a serious effort to improve.

-One aspect that many companies get confused about is that noncompliance does not just require a violation of specific elements of ITAR.
-If you are an exporter and make the factual omission of information, licensing, or reporting, then you could receive criminal and civil penalties.
+Many companies get confused about one aspect that noncompliance does not just require a violation of specific elements of ITAR.
+If you are an exporter and make the factual omission of information, licensing, or reporting, you could receive criminal and civil penalties.

-ITAR requires absolute honesty and accuracy, so your company needs to make sure that all information is disclosed about each export.
+ITAR requires absolute honesty and accuracy, so your company needs to ensure that all information is disclosed about each export.